-Comparing and contrasting is a higher order thinking skill and an important component of reading comprehension.
-It is also a great way for students to practice language skills and build academic language.
+Learning how to compare and contrast are higher-order thinking skills and an important component of reading comprehension.
+They are also a great way for students to practice language skills and build academic language.
 When students compare they look for things that are the same.
-When they contrast they looks for items that are different.
-Doing these activities helps to expand their vocabulary and gives them practice using academic vocabulary.
+When they contrast they look for items that are different.
+Here are some activities to introduce comparing and contrasting to students.

 Comparing and Contrasting with Pictures

 Show students two sets of pictures.
 Have them compare and contrast the pictures, telling what is the same and what is different.
 You can integrate content into this activity by finding pictures of topics students are learning about.
 For example, if they are studying the butterfly life cycle show a picture of a caterpillar in on a tree and a butterfly in the sky.
 As students talk about the pictures they are practicing vocabulary as well.

 A fun activity is to show students two very similar pictures and have them search for what is different between the pictures.
 You can give students additional support with vocabulary by labeling words from one picture, creating sentences about what they see, and then having them talk about what is different between the two pictures.

 Picture books are great ways to practice listening comprehension along with comparing and contrasting.
 After reading two books on similar topics students can discuss what is the same and different in the stories.